UPENN-PNGC/pngc-training/README.md

 ## Course Submission & Approval Process

-To submit a new course, please use the [course registration issue template](.github/ISSUE_TEMPLATE/register-course.yml).
+To submit a new course, please see the [registration guide](CONTRIBUTING.md) for instructions.
 After submission, a maintainer will review your entry.

 **Note:** Courses are organized by year and semester.
 Approved submissions are automatically added to the lists below, and a folder is created for each course.